Swizec/reactd3lander/content/articles/corona-simulation.md

 The other interesting part is detecting collisions between members of the population.
 Assuming a virus spreads through direct contact.

 A clever use of [D3-quadtree](https://github.com/d3/d3-quadtree) lets us avoid comparing every population member with every other member, which would grind our simulation to a halt.
-That's a O(n^n) algorithm 😅
+That's a O(n^2) algorithm.

 > A quadtree recursively partitions two-dimensional space into squares, dividing each square into four equally-sized squares.
 Each distinct point exists in a unique leaf node; coincident points are represented by a linked list.